Landrum Shettles

-Landrum Brewer Shettles (November 21, 1909 – February 6, 2003) was an American Obstetrician/Gynecologist and a pioneer in the field of in vitro fertilization.
+Landrum Brewer Shettles (November 21, 1909 – February 6, 2003) was an American obstetrician/gynecologist and a pioneer in the field of in vitro fertilization.

+Early life and education

 Shettles was born Pontotoc County, Mississippi about a mile and a half west of Friendship Community, just East of John's Creek.
-His father's name was Brazil Manly and Sue Mounce (Mounce was her maiden name) Shettles.
-He married Priscella Elinor Schmidt on December 18, 1948, and the children Susan Flora, Frances Louis, Lana Brewer, Landrum Brewer, Jr., David Ernest, Harold Manly, and Aliceann Marie, fraternal twins.
+His father's name was Brazil Manly and Sue Mounce Shettles.
+He married Priscella Elinor Schmidt on December 18, 1948, and they had seven children.
 He served the Major Medical Corps., Army of the United States, 1944 to 1946.

-Education

-He took his BA degree from Mississippi College in 1933 with special distinction; Doctor of Science from Mississippi College in 1966; Master of Science of the Fellow from the University of New Mexico in 1933-1934; he received his Ph.D degree from Johns Hopkins in 1937; and MD degree in 1943.
+He took his BA degree from Mississippi College in 1933 with special distinction; Doctor of Science from Mississippi College in 1966; Master of Science of the Fellow from the University of New Mexico in 1933–1934; he received his Ph.D. degree from Johns Hopkins in 1937; and MD degree in 1943.
 He was a Diplomate of the American Board of Obstetrics and Gynecology, Diplomate of the North American Section of Obstetrics and Gynecology, the Pan American Medical Association.
-A detailed biography can be found on the Landrumshettles.com website.

 Career

-Landrum B. Shettles, M.D., Ph.D., was an Associate Professor of Obstetrics and Gynecology at Columbia University’s College of Physicians and Surgeons 1951-1973 and 1974-1975, the Director of the New York Fertility Foundation.
+Shettles was an associate professor of Obstetrics and Gynecology at Columbia University's College of Physicians and Surgeons 1951-1973 and 1974–1975, the Director of the New York Fertility Foundation.